annasimps979-jpg/www.lastodyssey.net/The-Economy/The-Party-Inventory/Travel-Items.md

 |Bag|0|Mundane 10, Rare 25, Expert 50 cr|Encompasses backpacks, rucksacks, and any other equipment that allows characters to store items.
 A character may wear only one Bag at a time.
 A Mundane Bag provides 10 extra Carrying Capacity, a Rare Bag provides 25, and an Expert Bag provides 50.|
 |Map|1|Mundane 50, Rare 250, Expert 500 cr|A map of an area reduces the navigation difficulty of traveling the paths that it includes by an amount that depends on its Quality.
 Mundane reduces the navigation difficulty by 1, Rare by 3, and Expert by 7.|

-_<dfn id = "term-scroll">Scrolls</dfn>_ are single-use magic items that allow player characters to use extra actions during the camping phase that cause effects during the next day.
+_<dfn id = "term-scroll">Scrolls</dfn>_ are single-use magic items that allow player characters to use extra actions during the Camping Phase that cause effects during the next day.
 Each Scroll is single-use, requires one player to use their camping action to activate, and takes effect during the following travel round.
 All Scrolls take up 1 Carrying Capacity in the party inventory.

 |Name|Cost|Description|
 |:-|:-|:-|